vyncent-t/team-profile-generator/codeplan.md

     -- TEAM MANAGER INFO IS DONE AND OBJECT IS ADDED TO TEAM ARRAY

-    -- CONTINUGING ON TO TEAM MEMBER SECTION (WITH OPTIONS TO ADD TEAM ROLE)
+    -- CONTINING ON TO TEAM MEMBER SECTION (WITH OPTIONS TO ADD TEAM ROLE)
     // WHEN THE LAST QUESTION IS ANSWERED??
 START MENU LIST SEQUENCE - if else function to start the next section when team lead is done

                 *MENU LIST*